-PHIL 101 fulfills a General Education Program Humanities Distribution requirement.
+PHIL 140 fulfills a General Education Program Humanities Distribution requirement and the Global and Cultural Perspectives requirement.
 Montgomery College's General Education Program is designed to ensure that students have the skills, knowledge and attitudes to carry them successfully through their work and personal lives.
 This course provides multiple opportunities to develop two or more of the following competencies: written and oral communication, scientific and quantitative reasoning, critical analysis and reasoning, technological competency, and information literacy.
 For more information, please see www.montgomerycollege.edu/gened.